tengkuhafidz/WebSheets-Listing-Page/README.md

 4. Run `yarn install` to download dependencies
 5. Make a copy of the [google sheets template](https://docs.google.com/spreadsheets/d/1S-S1dzVsPlbYtYTq_jiXCcVYKf75wFlGxB2fKkdVc7w/edit#gid=1818216905)
 6. Fill in the google sheets with the site's data and item listings details
+   - Ensure to not leave any fields empty.
+Write `nil` to indicate no value instead
 7. Get the [Google Sheets Id](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id)

 ### Running on Dev Environment